Homemade Cherry Pie

 - For sour cherry version: Since sour cherries are more tart, use 1 cup of sugar instead of ⅔ of a cup.

-- Using Frozen Cherries: Halve/quarter them while they’re frozen, thaw and then toss with other filling ingredients as directed in recipe.
+- Using Frozen Cherries: Halve/quarter them while they’re frozen, thaw or leave frozen and then toss with other filling ingredients as directed in recipe.
 Reduce or remove the juices as instructed as well.